jez/blog/source/_posts/2021-05-29-union-types-checked-exceptions.markdown

 }
 ```

-This is a somewhat contrived Java method, but it'll be good enought to
+This is a somewhat contrived Java method, but it'll be good enough to
 demonstrate the concepts.

 If `parseCurrency` is given a string it can't handle, it raises a
 `ParseException`.
-It's declares this with `throws` because
+It declares this with `throws` because
 `ParseException` is a checked exception.
 If the currency string is
 recognized, it returns some `Currency` object.